Panhellenic Liberation Movement: History

+PAK toured the world rallying opposition to the military regime and aiming to create awareness about the political situation in Greece.
+Its campaign in Sweden was particularly successful.
+On February 28, 1968, Papandreou gave a famous speech at the Club of Greek Immigrants (Σύλλογος Ελλήνων Μεταναστών).

 In May 1971, 8 young men who were alleged to be members of PAK were arrested for making and planting bombs in Athens.

 On February 24, 1972 Andreas Papandreou spoke at the "Symposium on Imperialism" about the future PAK is fighting for, he stated "I am committed to the Panhellenic Liberation Movement until freedom comes to Greece.
 When it does we will build a socialist society in which human rights are respected and citizens have the right to participate in key decisions."On April 23, 1972 the 5th anniversary of the Greek junta, Papandreou and other members of PAK participated in a large rally/protest in New York City protesting the regime, among the speakers at the rally was economist and political activist Daniel Ellsberg, Melina Merkouri, Eleni Kazantzaki and Giorgos Vournas.
 Statements of solidarity by Carlo Levi, senator George McGovern and Vassos Lyssarides were read.
 Barbara Dane performed songs by Mikis Theodorakis.

-Furthermore, PAK’ s stated aim was to become the centre of democratic resistance in Greece.
+PAK's stated aim was to become the centre of democratic resistance in Greece.
 It not only wished for the withdrawal of the Colonel dictatorship, but it also supported a “free, progressive and nationally free” Greece.
 It claimed that “it would not accept any compromise in any phase of its struggle and that it would fight for a total democratic victory.”